 Cameron County International Bridges offer the most efficient routes for the distribution of products anywhere along the U.S./Mexico border, while also being the most efficient connection to international shippers and optimal distribution logistics.
-This has allowed Cameron County to be highly successful in promoting trade and in attracting greater flows of international traffic.
+This has led to Cameron County's success in promoting trade and in attracting greater flows of international traffic.
 It is not unusual at other international bridges on the Southwest border for people to take hours to cross into the United States.
 And just like in other border areas, on the average, people waiting on Cameron County owned bridges will take about forty five minutes to an hour to cross into the United States.
-The Cameron County International Bridge System has an excellent working relationship with the Department of Homeland Security and continues to look for ways and measures to reduce the waiting time for our international bridge customers.
+Those individuals that have a SENTRI cars, either Mexican or American citizens, will generally experience a 15 minute delay.
+Cameron County International Bridge System enjoys an excellent working relationship with the Department of Homeland Security and we continue to look for ways and measures to reduce the waiting time for our international bridge customers.
 New trade routes between Mazatlan and Matamoros provide excellent opportunities for our bridge system to generate additional commercial traffic.
 With SpaceX locating in Cameron County it is anticipated that Mexican tourism and traffic will result in more international crossings.